Assassination of Rajiv Gandhi: Investigation

-Immediately after the assassination, the Chandrasekhar government handed the investigation over to the CBI on 22 May 1991.
-The agency created a special investigation team under D. R. Karthikeyan to determine who was responsible for the assassination.
+Immediately after the assassination, the Chandra Shekhar government handed the investigation over to the CBI on 22 May 1991.
+The agency created a special investigation team (SIT) under D. R. Karthikeyan to determine who was responsible for the assassination.
 The SIT probe confirmed the role of the LTTE in the assassination, which was upheld by the Supreme Court of India.

-The interim report of Justice Milap Chand Jain, looking into the conspiracy angle to the assassination, indicted the DMK for colluding with the LTTE.
-The report concluded that the DMK had provided sanctuary to the LTTE, which made it easier for the rebels to assassinate Rajiv Gandhi.

 The Commission report stated that the year 1989 signified "the perpetuation of the general political trend of indulging the Tamil militants on Indian soil and tolerance of their wide-ranging criminal and anti-national activities".
-The report also alleged that LTTE leaders in Jaffna were in possession of sensitive coded messages exchanged between the Union government and the state government of DMK.
+The report also alleged that LTTE leaders in Jaffna were in possession of sensitive coded messages exchanged between the Union government and the state government.
 "There is evidence to show that, during this period, some of the most vital wireless messages were passed between the LTTE operatives based in Tamil Nadu and Jaffna.
 These messages, which were decoded later, are directly related to the assassination of Rajiv Gandhi", the report stated.
 The Congress subsequently brought down the United Front (UF) government of I K Gujral after the report was leaked in November 1998.
-The party also demanded the removal of DMK from the UF government, arguing that it had played a key role in the death of Rajiv Gandhi.

-Dr Jagjit Singh Chohan had helped with logistical and tactical support to the Tamil Tigers.
-His involvement was only declared in 2016 after about a 15-year speculation.
-This was evidence to the Jain Committee's report and suspicions that the LTTE had contacted Gurjant Singh Budhsinghwala along with Jagjit Singh Chohan to plan the plot.

-"LTTE and Punjab ultras spoke of a plan to assassinate Rajiv."